edobelini/Lab-Scita/README.md

 <details><summary><a href="stefano.marchesi@ifom.eu"><font size="+1"> Stefano Marchesi </font> </a>
 </summary>
 </p align="justified">
 Stefano Marchesi got a degree in Molecular Cell Biology by the University of Milan in 2006.
 Then he was enrolled in the PhD Program of SEMM (European School of Molecular Medicine), working in the lab of Pier Paolo Di Fiore (IFOM-IEO Campus) on a project interconnecting cell cycle progression and adhesion signaling.
-After the completion of PhD course, he moved to the lab of Massimiliano Pagani at INGM (Istituto Nazionale di Genetica Molecolare).
-Successively he joined Politecnico di Milano as research grant, aiming to characterize the mechanobiology of glioblastoma.
-From 2019 on, he works as postdoc in the lab of Giorgio Scita at IFOM.
+After the completion of PhD course, he moved to the Massimiliano Pagani's lab at INGM (Istituto Nazionale di Genetica Molecolare).
+Successively, he joined Politecnico di Milano as research grant, aimed at characterizing the mechanobiology of glioblastoma.
+From 2019 on, he's been working as postdoc in the lab of Giorgio Scita at IFOM.
 </p>
 </details>